THE

 “It seems like we

-missed it after all,” announced our friends, who then mentioned that they
+missed it after all,” announced our friends, who then mentioned that

-didn't have the GPS coordinates for Shisma because it had been so easy to find,
+didn't have the GPS coordinates for Shisma because it had been so easy

 the first time they'd gone there.

-So, Peter figured
+So, Peter figured out

-out the coordinates from the topo map, put them into the GPS and we set
+the coordinates from the topo map, put them into the GPS and we set out

-out to find Shisma in the dark, although I would have preferred to camp
+to find Shisma in the dark, although I would have preferred to camp

-right there in that beautiful spot and do our hunting in the daylight the
+right there in that beautiful spot and do our hunting in the daylight

-next morning...
+the next morning...

-coordinates as the sun begins to set. |
+begins to set. |

 |